leovct/hidoop/README.md

 </div>

 <br/>
-**Hidoop is a platform, developed in Java, allowing the execution of applications based on MapReduce programming model on a computer cluster.**
+**Hidoop is a platform developed in Java, allowing the execution of applications based on MapReduce programming model on a computer cluster.**

 This project is a very first experiment for us on the theme of competing applications for intensive computing and mass data processing.